History of communication: Storytelling

 Verbal communication is one of the earliest forms of human communication, the oral tradition of storytelling has dated back to various times in history.
 The development of communication in its oral form can be based on certain historical periods.
 Oral history is the method of collecting and preserving primary source testimonies from individuals and groups who lived through those time periods.
 The complexity of oral communication has always been reflective based on the circumstance of the time period.
 Verbal communication was never bound to one specific area, instead, it had and continues to be a globally shared tradition of communication.
 People communicated through song, poems, and chants, as some examples.
 People would gather in groups and pass down stories, myths, and history.
 Oral poets from Indo-European regions were known as "weavers of words" for their mastery over the spoken word and ability to tell stories.
 Nomadic people also had oral traditions that they used to tell stories of the history of their people to pass them on to the next generation.

 Nomadic tribes have been the torch bearers of oral storytelling.
 Nomads of Arabia are one example of the many nomadic tribes that have continued through history to use oral storytelling as a tool to tell their histories and the story of their people.
 Due to the nature of nomadic life, these individuals were often left without architecture and possessions to call their own, and often left little to no traces of themselves.
 The richness of the nomadic life and culture is preserved by early Muslim scholars who collect the poems and stories that are handed down from generation to generation.
 Poems created by these Arabic nomads are passed down by specialists known as sha'ir.
 These individuals spread the stories and histories of these nomadic tribes, and often in times of war, would strengthen morale within members of given tribes through these stories.
 Another example of this nomadic lifestyle where the people had no possessions but only passed on stories were the Waldensians, who passed along the word of God to anyone who would listen.

 In its natural form, oral communication was, and has continued to be, one of the best ways for humans to spread their message, history, and traditions to the world.
-Now, oral history is used to collect people’s life testimonies and experiences, and is used to recover the voices that were once absent from history.
-It is not meant to capture past events, but it’s meant to reveal the origin of the memories.
+Nowadays, oral history is used to collect people's life testimonies and experiences, and is used to recover the voices that were once absent from history.
+It is not meant to capture past events, but it's meant to reveal the origin of the memories.